-The Interstate Environmental Commission monitors dissolved oxygen conditions in the Sound as well as coordinates with the US EPA and New York, Connecticut, and New Jersey the sampling of waste discharges from municipal and industrial plants.
+The Interstate Environmental Commission monitors dissolved oxygen conditions as well as key water quality parameters relevant to dissoloved oxygen and hypoxia in the Sound.
+It also coordinates with the US EPA and New York, Connecticut, and New Jersey the sampling of waste discharges from municipal and industrial plants.

 New York City Department of Environmental Protection’s Harbor Water Quality Survey provides data on fecal coliform and enterococcus pathogens in the Upper East River and Western Long Island Sound that have been monitored by the DEP as well as data for water quality indicators such as dissolved oxygen levels and concentrations of microscopic plants and animals.

 The US EPA’s National Coastal Condition Report assesses the coastal conditions of coastal waters from across the country derived from region by region data on water quality, sediment quality, biota, habitat, and ecosystem integrity, as they relate to ecological and human health.